Nelson-Guerra-Tech/React-Movie-App/react-movie-app/README.md

   <h1 align="center">Github API User Finder ✨</h1>

   <p align="center">
-    It is a React Github Finder application that uses Auth0 as the backend for the user authentication, and the Github API to fetch data about users.
-Users can sign-up by email or they can sign-in with Google.
+    It is a React Netflix clone that uses axios to fetch data from the TMDB API.
 Site URL / Demo:
     <a href="https://react-github-finder-api.netlify.app/login">https://react-github-finder-api.netlify.app/login</a>
     <br />
     <br />